 These brownies are also very easy, requiring just a handful of kitchen vessels and tools, and a minimal amount of active prep time.
 The aroma of baking brownies will fill your kitchen with rich, chocolaty goodness, such that waiting for them to bake and cool may be painfully uncomfortable, but such is the suffering of a baker…

 There are also a million bakeries out there, some of which are amazing, while others are mediocre or worse.
 An impressive concentration of them is located in New York.
-(As wonderful as the San Francisco food scene is these days, nothing compares to NYC for me…) While I have many beloved spots for pastries, for me, there is no other like BAKED.
+(Read Part 1 and Part 2 of my NYC/Brooklyn pastry crawl for more evidence.)
+While I have many beloved spots for pastries, for me, there is no other like BAKED.
 They came to my attention when I purchased their first cookbook several years ago (housing the coveted brownie recipe), and I have since visited the actual bakery a number of times; in fact, I try to make an annual pilgrimage.
 BAKED specializes in classic American-style desserts with a twist– my favorite genre of pastry to bake and eat.
 Among their most popular items are the Sweet & Salty Cake, brownies, and their extraordinary array of bars.

-Left: Sweet & Salty Cupcake of my dreams; right (clockwise from top): Peanut Butter Crispy Bar, Millionaire Bar, Coconut Caramel Cluster Bar.
+Top: Sweet & Salty Cupcake of my dreams; bottom (clockwise from top): Peanut Butter Crispy Bar, Millionaire Bar, Coconut Caramel Cluster Bar.